 Nominating

 The committee is led by the former Past-President and assists in securing candidates for available offices and coordinates the election process.
-Nominations for leadership positions will open in October.
-This committee also organizes the “Professional of the Year”, “William S. Neal”, ''IDEAL", and ''NEACAC Rising Star'' awards process.
+Nominations for leadership positions will open in November.
+This committee also organizes the “Professional of the Year”, “William S. Neal”, ''IDEAL", and ''NEACAC Rising Star'' awards process

 This Committee is by invitation only.